Exitalterego/designerdoors/README.md

 ## Feedback
 I am welcome to constructive feedback, improvement suggestions, additional feature requests and bug reports.

 For all of these, please open an Issue here on Github.
+You can also find me on Discord as Exitalterego#8315, however I do not guarentee a swift response through there.
+Github issues are preferred.

 If you can code your own features or bug fixes, you may also do a pull request.
 Full credit will be give for your contributions.